 Hopefully, you’ve cultivated relationships with a handful of your teachers.
 Are there any particular individuals whom you feel know you well?
 Is there a teacher who has a firm understanding of your academic and intellectual strengths?
-Keep in mind, you shouldn’t ask someone simply because you earned an “A” in his/her class.
+Keep in mind, you shouldn’t ask someone simply because you earned an “A” in their class.
 A teacher who has seen you struggle yet persevere might be capable of writing a more compelling letter.
-If you’re not confident about the type or quality of the recommendation, it’s acceptable to ask a teacher if he/she feels comfortable writing on your behalf.
+If you’re not confident about the type or quality of the recommendation, it’s acceptable to ask a teacher if they feel comfortable writing on your behalf.
 After all, you want to choose someone who will happily embrace the task.

 2. If possible, ask in person

 Try approaching your teachers during their downtime, such as after school and free periods.
 Asking in between classes will leave you both feeling hurried.
 Be sure to let them know why you’ve chosen to ask them.
 If you enjoyed their class or hope to pursue a similar subject in college, don’t be afraid to tell them that!

 3. Don’t operate on the assumption that your teachers will say yes

 Prepare yourself for rejection, and don’t take it personally.
 If a teacher declines the opportunity to write you a recommendation, there is a possibility they have too many letters on their plate or don’t feel fit to give you the quality letter you deserve.
 Don’t stress, there are plenty of teachers that are willing to help!

 4. Offer a resume to use as a reference point